JSilvagnoli/Basic-Discord-App-Java/README.md

    git clone https://github.com/JSilvagnoli/Basic-Discord-App-Java.git

 ## Usage
-1. Run the server in Eclipse or equivalent Java IDE
+1. Launch the server using Eclipse or any equivalent Java IDE.
-2. Open as many clients as you require in Eclipse or equivalent Java IDE
+2. Open multiple clients in Eclipse or any equivalent Java IDE as needed.
-3. Enter your username and begin chatting with other users
+3. Enter your username and commence chatting with fellow users.
-4. For specific chat replies use the shortcut
+4. Utilize the /reply shortcut for specific message responses, structured as follows:
 /reply <MessageCounter> (The number for the specific message you want to reply to) <Reply Message> (Your reply to the message)
 It will look like this: